troycarpenter/tv_grab_az_sdjson_sqlite/README.md

 * --artwork-max-width=n
 Prefer artwork with a width no larger than _n_.
 If no artwork exists at that size then larger artwork may be used.
 An example is "--artwork-max-width-720".
+* --prefer-imdb-rating
+If IMDB data is loaded and a rating exists for the programme then use it instead of the SchedulesDirect rating.
+The IMDB ratings tend to have a larger range of values so more easily differentiate average and above-average movies.
 * --channel-regex=regex and ---channel-exclude-regex=regex
 When outputting xmltv file, only output details for channels matching/not matching the _regex_.
 This allows the user to run the grabber multiple times and output extra days for important channels.
 See also --channel-short-days-regex.
 * --channel-short-days=n and --channel-short-days-exclude-regex=s